maellingson/8.10ClassWork/README.md

 # 8.10ClassWork
-These are activities I completed as make up work for class on 8/10.
+These are the activities I completed as make up work for class on 8/10.

 The completed src folder is marked in each activity folder.